calbucci/CalbucciLib.ExtensionsGalore/README.md

 * **IsASCIILetterOrDigit**: A-Z, a-z or 0-9
 * **RemoveAccent**: Returns the same version of the letter without the accent (ä => a, ñ => n)
 * **Transliterate**: Returns the latin alphabet version of a letter.
 This is not a great implementation and needs work.
+* **GlyphMap**: Convert characters to the closest latin alphabet visual representation.
+* **GlyphMapAndTransliterate**: Convert characters to the closest latin alphabet visual representation and transliterate them.

 ----